|What is a urinary obstruction? What are the symptoms? How is it diagnosed How is a urinary blockage treated?|

 - ECG (electrocardiogram) to monitor heart rhythm.

-Removing the blockage.
-Your veterinarian may be able to manually express urine, or if this is not possible, by inserting a needle through the abdomen and into the bladder and withdrawing the urine.
-Catheterisation may be used to relieve the obstruction and continued for several days afterwards.
+- Catheterisation may be used to allow the bladder to continue to void urine and may be in place for several days afterwards.
 Anesthesia will be required to catheterise the cat, which involves the insertion of a thin tube into the penis and up to the bladder.
-A sterile solution is flushed through the tube to push the obstruction back into the bladder, where it will dissolve.
+A sterile solution is flushed through the tube to push the obstruction back into the bladder, where it will dissolve or be surgically removed.

-If an infection is present, antibiotics will be administered.
+- If an infection is present, antibiotics will be necessary.

 Addressing the underlying cause will be necessary to prevent future occurrences.
 Increasing water consumption to dilute the urine is strongly recommended.
 Feeding a canned or raw diet may be recommended as this contains a higher amount of water than dry food.

-Alternatively, a prescription diet may be recommended to help dissolve crystals and stones.
+- Dissolving crystals: If your cat has urinary crystals, a prescription diet may be recommended to help dissolve them.